Uniswap/interface/documentation/testing_uniswap.md

 ```

 ### Insufficient Balance
 An important thing to be aware of is that the Uniswap frontend will not allow tokens to be spent if the active MetaMask account does not hold any of the tokens in question.
-In the context of the frontend, the "approve" function is just an abstract allowance for the Uniswap exchange contract to pass through value on behalf of the active MetaMask account.
-Again, in the context of the frontend, the active MetaMask account has to actually have the tokens to spend.
-If not, then the frontend will grey-out buttons and display an error of "Insufficient Balance" at the very bottom of the Uniswap frontend web page.
+At present the frontend will give the end-user an opportunity to perform the "unlock" function even if their account does not hold any of those tokens i.e. the unlock succeeds and then the next progression is that the end-user gets an insufficient balance message.[An issue](https://github.com/Uniswap/uniswap-frontend/issues/171) has been opened on the Uniswap source code in order to investigate and resolve this.